-Eggplant “Manicotti” Casserole ~ is a smart way to eating your favorite manicotti without all the calories and carbs!
-Cleverly swap out crepes or pasta noodles for eggplant slices that have been roasted then filled with ricotta, rolled, and topped with tomato sauce and cheese.
-Baked in one casserole to resemble manicotti.
-Not only is this dish so delicious, it also cuts the carbs, fat and calories to more then half!
-How great is that?
+Best Eggplant Manicotti Casserole is a smart way to eating your favorite manicotti without all the calories and carbs!
+Cleverly swap out crepes or pasta noodles for eggplant slices instead.
+Roasted eggplant slices filled with a simple cheesy filling and rolled into a delicious casserole that resembles manicotti, makes this the Best eggplant manicotti casserole out there!

 With a little planning in advance, you can make this casserole of eggplant manicotti very easily.

-Best of all, eggplant “manicotti” are so light, you’ll have plenty of room to enjoy the rest of your Easter dinner.
+Best of all, these eggplant manicotti turned out so light, you’ll have plenty of room to enjoy the rest of your holiday dinner.

 1. Preheat the oven to 450 degrees.
 Line 2 baking sheets with parchment paper.